runcatha/Tech-Care-app/README.md

 # MVP

 The linked list is a full to do list of the project broken down by the day.
-At the end of the day, the next days tasks will be copied over to the Github projects board.
+At the end of the day, the next day's tasks will be copied over to the Github projects board.

 https://docs.google.com/document/d/1ZIfBZJcDq02oLkJ7xgyPYzOTnYy5GTl_zvQyZgz0Cf8/edit